At Large May 3, 2024 Cynthia Close

 Lawrence Alma-Tadema, Spring, 1894.

 Another painting entitled Spring is one of the most popular works of art by the Dutch artist Lawrence Alma-Tadema (1836-1912).
-Best known for his works depicting antiquity, Tadema relied on his friends and relatives as models for crowds of joyful people, jostling each other on a flower-strewn street in Rome celebrating Cerealia, a festival for Ceres the ancient Roman Goddess of grain.
+Best known for his works depicting antiquity, Tadema relied on his friends and relatives as models for crowds of joyful people, jostling each other on a flower-strewn street in Rome as they celebrate Cerealia, a festival for Ceres, the ancient Roman Goddess of grain.

 4 of 10